NuLink-network/docs/support/glossary.md

 ### Reputation Score

-**Reputation Score** is a metric within the NuLink network that gauges a staker's historical contribution for a single batch.
-It assesses the quality of positive behavior epochs relative to the total quality of epochs in one batch.
-This score serves as an indicator of a staker's reliability and positive engagement with the NuLink network.
+**Reputation Score** is a metric in the NuLink network assesses a staker's historical contribution within a single batch.
+It counts the number of active epochs within a batch, considering epochs with a living ratio higher than a specified threshold (currently set to 0.8) as active.
+The reputation score serves as an indicator of a staker's reliability and positive engagement with the NuLink network

 ### Reputation Score Quota

-**Reputation Score Quota** is a measurement that represents the proportion of an individual user's reputation score in relation to the total user's reputation score within the NuLink network.
-This metric provides insights into the relative contribution of a user's reputation to the overall reputation dynamics of the NuLink ecosystem.
+**Reputation Score Quota** is a measurement represents the proportion of an individual user's reputation score relative to the total user's reputation score within the NuLink network.
+The metric provides insights into the relative contribution of a user's reputation to the overall reputation dynamics of the NuLink ecosystem.

 ## S